ChakshuGautam/enketo/README.md

 *Note: Preferable Npm version (6.14.15) and Node version(v14.18.1) and Ubuntu OS version(18.04)**

-2. Check the node and npm version by running following commands.
+2. Check the node and npm version by running following commands

 ```sh
 node -v